eslint/eslint/docs/maintainer-guide/governance.md

 #### Process for Adding TSC Members

-1. Add the GitHub user to the "ESLint TSC" team
+1. Add the GitHub user to the "ESLint TSC" GitHub team
 1. Set the GitHub user to be have the "Owner" role for the ESLint organization
 1. Send a welcome email with a link to the [maintainer guide](./) and the [npm 2FA guide](./npm-2fa).
 1. Add the TSC member to the README